RozDavid/LanguageGroundedSemseg/README.md

 After the ScanNet200 dataset is preprocessed we provide [extracted data files](https://kaldir.vc.in.tum.de/rozenberszki/language_grounded_semseg/feature_data.zip) that we preprocessed for our method.
 The Zip file with all the necessary content can be downloaded from here and should be placed in the same folder where the processed data files live.
-Please refer to our paper how these files were created and what they are used for.
+Please refer to our paper on how these files were created and what they are used for.
 So the preprocessed dataset should look something like this:

 ```